-In this section, we discuss two additional techniques which can further improve our flag FTQEC protocols with adaptive time decoding.
+In this section, we discuss two additional techniques which can further improve our flag FTEC protocols with adaptive time decoding.
 The first technique is the separated X and Z counting which is applicable to any CSS code.
-This technique is based on the ideas from Refs.
-[37, 38], and can be used to improve the pseudothreshold.
-The main difference from the technique developed in Ref.
-[38] is that this work also uses flag information to estimate the number of occurred faults, making the procedure to obtain a syndrome for error correction terminate faster.
+This technique is based on the ideas from [28] and [29], and can be used to improve the pseudothreshold.
 The second technique is the classical processing of the remaining cumulative flag vector.
-This technique allows our flag FTQEC protocol with the two-tailed adaptive time decoder to be applicable to any fault-tolerant Clifford computation.
+This technique allows our flag FTEC protocol with the two-tailed adaptive time decoder to be applicable to any fault-tolerant Clifford computation.